 At the beginning of 1997, four streams of Preps commenced their schooling at St. Simon’s, thus bringing the enrolment to 674 students, with a total of 22 classrooms.
 In the years 1982 to 1997 St. Simon the Apostle School had been in a constant state of rapid change and growth.
-Student numbers have since stabilised and are now predicted to stay around the 660 mark spread through 27 classes.
+Student numbers have since stabilised and are now predicted to stay around the 570.

 St. Simon’s is situated in attractive surroundings on 2.5 hectares of land at the corner of Wellington Road and Taylors Lane.
 The Parish Church, Hall, House and Presbytery are located within the same property.
 It is situated approximately 28 kilometres east of Melbourne, in a rapidly growing residential area, surrounded by several industrial estates.
 The school is organised along traditional lines.
-In 2015 there are 27 classes with an average class size of 24.
-Each of the four Prep classes have numbers of 22 or 23.
+In 2019 there are 26 classes with an average class size of 22.
 Different organisational structures may operate at times due to student needs, or special programs.
-Of the 660 children there is an even gender balance, from approximately 450 families.
+Of the 570 children there is an even gender balance, from approximately 450 families.
 Parental involvement is an important feature of the school.
 Programs such as Religious Education, English, Mathematics, Student Wellbeing, Library, Inter School Sports plus various Art and music activities are supported by parent input.
 Parents on the School Advisory Board assist the Principal in deciding future school direction and oversee the other parent committees – Parents Association, Uniform Shop, Canteen.

 St. Simon’s has had a long tradition dating back to 1986 of involvement in the Integration Program which supports children with disabilities within the mainstream setting.
 The student population is drawn from a very diverse range of cultural backgrounds.
 In all, a total of 42 different nationalities are represented.